pytorch/pytorch/docs/source/dynamo/guards-overview.rst

-Across both the logic downstream of ``step`` and the logic from invoking ``VariableBuilder`` - we now have a lot of ``VariableTracker``\ s and of course, we’ve spoken about creating guards quiet a bit.
+Across both the logic downstream of ``step`` and the logic from invoking ``VariableBuilder`` - we now have a lot of ``VariableTracker``\ s and of course, we’ve spoken about creating guards quite a bit.
 Let’s dig into what Variables are, and get a little closer to understanding guards.

 Variables